LostArtefacts/TRX/README.md

 Both files should be put in your game folder.
 Then you can launch the game by running the patched `tombati.exe`.

+## Configuring

+TR1Main supports configuration.
+To configure TR1Main, copy TR1Main.json from this repository to your game folder, then edit the settings.

+Currently the following configuration options are supported:

+- `disable_medpacks`: hides all the medpacks (for No Meds challenge runs).
+- `keep_health_between_levels": disables healing Lara between level reloads (for No Heal challenge runs).

 ## Building

 - i686-w64-mingw32-gcc - C/C++ compiler